 The Northwest Arkansas Land Trust (“

 NWALT”) is an Arkansas nonprofit corporation based in Fayetteville, Arkansas.
 NWALT is managing a grant of $350,000 (“ Farmland Access Fund”) to be used to help farmers gain access to and purchase farmland or expand their farming practices specifically to grow fruits and vegetables (the “ Program”).
-Applicants to the Program must be willing to focus on cultivating fruits and/or vegetables using best management practices to foster healthy soils for no less than a minimum of three years.
+Applicants to the program must be willing to focus on cultivating fruits and/or vegetables using best management practices to foster healthy soils.
 Applicants must have a business plan that includes some wholesale production.

 Once selected for the Program, Applicant agrees to place a portion of its farmland in an agricultural conservation easement to be held by NWALT.
 Agricultural/conservation easements are legally binding and permanently remove the ability to commercially develop the affected farmland property.
 In exchange for the granting of the easement, Applicant may benefit from possible federal tax deductions, compensation, and waived expenses through this program.
 Applicant shall retain the right to own and farm the parcel and may later sell the parcel at agricultural value, making it more affordable for other farmers to purchase.
 The easement specifics will be determined and customized in collaboration with the applicant while also taking into consideration the specific characteristics of the property under consideration.